open-source-bootcamp/bootcamp-guide/presentations/make-your-first-contribution/slides.md

 ---

-# The team needs to fork the project owner's repo
+# The team needs to fork the project maintainer's repo

-- Project owners - share the repo URL with the team
+- Project maintainers - share the repo URL with the team
 - Team members - create a fork of the repo

 ---